Alex has written extensively for trade magazines, radio,

 There are so many clues to our Giant.
 I mean, you could date the local finds from the Neolithic, Bronze, Iron, Roman or just about any other age.
 Because what we see is not original but inspired and built over the original.
 Consequently it is mostly educated guess work.
 The famous actor Dirk Bogarde spent several happy years around this area as a child as in his biography, Great Meadow, he puts the Long Man of Wilmington as seventh century.

-Something of interest is that at the base of The Old Man there were several hand-cut large chalk blocks scattered around. they were roughly hewn out into a rectangular form and you can make out the chisel marks on a few.
+Something of interest is that, when I was a kid, at the base of The Long man of Wilmington, there used to be several hand-cut large chalk blocks scattered around. they were roughly hewn out into a rectangular form and you could make out the chisel marks on a few.
 They are rare now but in the summer of 2009 there were still a few there.
 Too heavy for tourists to steal.
 These were probably from the original Giant.
 In 2012 there were just two left that I could find.

 Before the renovations The Long Man of Wilmington would go unseen for long periods of time as the grass grew around him and hid him.
 However this is magical...
 When locals would be working in the fields and the light and wind would be just right, they would look up and see the giant appear and disappear with the breeze; it must have given the magnificent old man of the hills a truly mystical touch.
 Can you imagine an early pilgrim on his way to one cathedral or another monument looking up as the wind moved the grass away from his outline on the hill revealing a huge giant.
 Then no sooner than he stares in amazement it is gone!